-Out of the four drug schedules that comprise prescription data reported to the PMP in 2023, the number of dosage units of Schedule II drugs slightly surpassed that of Schedule IV drugs.
-Schedule V and III drugs came in a distant third and fourth, respectively, with regard to dosage units dispensed (Figure 10):
+Out of the four drug schedules that comprise prescription data reported to the PMP in 2022, the number of dosage units of Schedule II drugs slightly surpassed that of Schedule IV drugs.
+Schedule V and III drugs came in a distant third and fourth, respectively, with regard to dosage units dispensed (Figure 9):

-Figure 10: 2023 Number of Dosage Units Dispensed by Schedule
+Figure 9: 2022 Number of Dosage Units Dispensed by Schedule

-In 2023, the total number of reportable prescriptions dispensed increased, relative to 2022, but remained lower than the 2014 to 2017 calendar years (Figure 11).
-However, the total number of dosage units decreased in 2023 compared to 2022, and was the second lowest reported since 2014 (Figure 12).
-These shifts in 2023 reflect the reporting of an additional schedule of medications (Schedule Vs) beginning in May 2021, as well as other prescription trends observed nationally.
+In 2022, the total number of reportable prescriptions dispensed increased, relative to 2021, but remained lower than the 2013 to 2017 calendar years (Figure 10).
+The total number of dosage units also increased slightly in 2022 compared to 2021, but remained the third lowest reported since 2013 (Figure 11).
+The continued upward shifts in 2022 reflect the reporting of an additional schedule of medications (Schedule Vs) beginning in May 2021.

-Excluding Schedule Vs from 2023 reporting revealed relatively consistent total dispensation numbers and slightly lower dosage unit total numbers for 2023, compared to 2021 (Figures 13 and 14, respectively).
+Excluding Schedule Vs from 2022 reporting revealed relatively consistent total dispensation numbers and slightly lower dosage unit total numbers for 2022, compared to 2021 (Figures 12 and 13, respectively).
 This suggests that the recent downward trend seen in the number of Schedule II-IV dosage units has continued in lowa, while the downward trend in dispensations appears to be leveling off.
 The apparent contradiction of decreasing yearly total dosage units and increasing yearly total dispensations is reflective of patients receiving smaller quantities (i.e., for a shorter duration of therapy and/or at decreased doses) per dispensation.

-Figure 11: Total Schedule II-IV Prescriptions Dispensed (\Includes reporting of CVs for 2021-2023)
+Figure 10: Total Schedule II-IV Prescriptions Dispensed (Includes reporting of CVs for 2021 & 2022)

-Figure 12: Total Schedule II-IV Dosage Units Dispensed (\Includes reporting of CVs for 2021-2023)
+Figure 11: Total Schedule II-IV Dosage Units Dispensed (Includes reporting of CVs for 2021 & 2022)

-Figure 13: Total Schedule II-IV Prescriptions Dispensed Over Previous 5 years (excludes reporting of CVs for 2021-2023)
+Figure 12: Total Schedule II-IV Prescriptions Dispensed Over Previous 5 years (excludes reporting of CVs for 2021 & 2022)

-Figure 14: Total Schedule II-IV Dosage Units Dispensed Over Previous 5 years (excludes reporting of CVs for 2021-2023)
+Figure 13: Total Schedule II-IV Dosage Units Dispensed Over Previous 5 years (excludes reporting of CVs for 2021 & 2022)

-Numbers for individual classes of drugs (e.g., opioids, benzodiazepines, and stimulants) from 2019 to 2023 are shown in Figures 15 - 20:
+Numbers for individual classes of drugs (e.g., opioids, benzodiazepines, and stimulants) from 2018 to 2022 are shown in Figures 14 - 19:

-Figure 15: Total Opioid Prescriptions Dispensed (\Includes reporting of CVs for 2021-2023)
+Figure 14: Total Opioid Prescriptions Dispensed (Includes reporting of CVs for 2021 & 2022)

-Figure 16: Total Opioid Dosage Units Dispensed (\Includes reporting of CVs for 2021-2023)
+Figure 15: Total Opioid Dosage Units Dispensed (Includes reporting of CVs for 2021 & 2022)

-Figure 17: Total Benzodiazepine Prescriptions Dispensed (\Includes reporting of CVs for 2021-2023)
+Figure 16: Total Benzodiazepine Prescriptions Dispensed (Includes reporting of CVs for 2021 & 2022)

-Figure 18: Total Benzodiazepine Dosage Units Dispensed (\Includes reporting of CVs for 2021-2023)
+Figure 17: Total Benzodiazepine Dosage Units Dispensed (Includes reporting of CVs for 2021 & 2022)

-Figure 19: Total Stimulant Prescriptions Dispensed (\Includes reporting of CVs for 2021-2023)
+Figure 18: Total Stimulant Prescriptions Dispensed (Includes reporting of CVs for 2021 & 2022)

-Figure 20: Total Stimulant Dosage Units Dispensed (\Includes reporting of CVs for 2021-2023)
+Figure 19: Total Stimulant Dosage Units Dispensed (Includes reporting of CVs for 2021 & 2022)

 The Iowa PMP uncovered a flaw in Bamboo Health's mapping algorithm used to classify Stimulants in 2022.
 This system-wide error resulted in the prior underreporting of stimulant prescriptions and doses for more recent calendar years.
-Figures 19 and 20 show corrected numbers for the years 2019-2021, along with 2022 and 2023.
+Figures 18 and 19 show corrected numbers for the years 2018-2021, along with 2022.
 Similar to other states and national trends, lowa has witnessed a rise in prescription stimulant use.